codio/site/source/docs/ide/inline-preview.html.markdown

 full_width: true
 ---

+##Static vs. Dynamic content
+The key thing to understand when using the Preview options is the difference between Static and Dynamic content.

+- **Static content** - this refers to your static html content.
+You can use all 'Preview static' options on static content only.
+If you try this on PHP ???? files, you'll get a warning message that links through to this page.
+- **Dynamic content** - this refers to files that are executed on the server such as PHP ????.
+To preview these files, you need to access your Box via a specific Port number (3000 by default but you can change this).
+You will want to use the 'Box URL' option for dynamic content and read how to modify the Preview menu so you can access any pages with a single menu click rather than manually modifying the browser url.

+##Instructions
 The Preview button lets you preview one or more web pages with a simple button press.
 Codio creates four default entries in the Preview menu automatically.

 ![preview](/img/docs/preview-deploy.png)